Lecture Notes in Statistical Mechanics and Mesoscopics

 {\bf Energy scales:-- } With regard to the prototype models of systems with interactions there are generically two energy scales.
 One is the interaction strength~${\varepsilon}$, and the other is the temperature~$T$.
 For ${T \gg \varepsilon}$ a perturbative treatment is appropriate.
 See below the cluster expansion.
 For ${T \ll \varepsilon}$ it is advised to re-model the system with Hamiltonian that describes its collective excitations.
 The interesting regime is ${T \sim \varepsilon}$ where the phase transition takes place.

-{\bf Models of interest:-- } It is natural to start with the discussion of gas-liquid phase transition and to realize that its "lattice gas" version is formally equivalent to "Ising model" that describes a ferromagnetic phase transition.
+{\bf Models of interest:-- } It is natural to start with the discussion with the phenomenology of the gas-liquid phase transition, as implied by the Van-der-Waals equation of state.
+Later one realizes that the essential physics is captured by the "lattice gas" version, which is formally equivalent to the "Ising model" that describes a ferromagnetic phase transition.
 Its generalization is known as the "Potts model".
 The system consists of $\mathcal{N}$ sites.
 At each site there is a "spin" that can be in one of $s$~possible states.
 The Ising model is a special case with $s=2$, and the interaction is $\sigma_i \sigma_j$, where $\sigma=\pm1$.
 The "Ising model" has a discrete up/down symmetry.
-Its Field theory version is known as the Landau-Ginzburg model.
+Its Field theory version is known as the Landau model.
 The Heisenberg model is a different lattice model that has $S_i\cdot S_j$ interaction.